Being a Newham School Governor

 Visiting the School

-Every school has a governing body, which includes:
+Every school has a governing board, which includes:

 - Parent Governors elected by parents of children at the school;

-- Community or Co-opted Governors appointed by the school governing body for their particular interests or experience, or to represent a section of the community, such as local employers;
+- Co-opted Governors appointed by the school governing board for their skills or experience,;

 - Staff Governors elected by the school staff and includes the head teacher;